Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 \subsection{Training and Test Sets}

-In this subsection, we describe the procedures for generating the images from the hydrodynamic simulation used for the training, validation, and testing of CNN.
-The scale of the damping of the power spectrum due to the velocity dispersion of NCDM is $k \sim 1\ h \mathrm{Mpc}^{-1}$ for $10^{3}$ eV and $k \sim 50\ h\mathrm{Mpc}^{-1}$ for $10^{4.66}$ eV in Fourier space.
-Therefore, the image size should be sufficiently large to include the mode $k\sim 1\ h\mathrm{Mpc}^{-1}$, and at the same time, it should have sufficient resolution to resolve $k\sim 50\ h\mathrm{Mpc}^{-1}$ mode fluctuations.
+This subsection describes the procedures for generating the images from the hydrodynamic simulation used to train, validate, and test CNN.
+The scale of the damping of the power spectrum due to the velocity dispersion of NCDM is $k_\perp \sim 1\ h \mathrm{Mpc}^{-1}$ for $10^{3}$ eV and $k_\perp \sim 50\ h\mathrm{Mpc}^{-1}$ for $10^{4.66}$ eV in 2D Fourier space, where $k_\perp$ is the wave number perpendicular to the line-of-sight.
+Therefore, the image size should be sufficiently large to include the mode $k_\perp \sim 1\ h\mathrm{Mpc}^{-1}$, and at the same time, it should have sufficient resolution to resolve $k _\perp \sim 50\ h\mathrm{Mpc}^{-1}$ mode fluctuations.
 Our box size and the number of particles satisfy these requirements.

-To generate images from an hydrodynamic simulation, we implement the following procedures (see Fig. \ref{fig:gen_img}): \begin{itemize} \item{}[STEP 1] We define a $1024^3$ grid in the simulation box and redistribute the dark matter particles to the nearest grid point or calculate the HI number density in each grid using the SPH kernel.
-The smaller scale than the size of this grid is dominated by the SKA-MID system noise.
-We compute the SPH kernel following the cubic spline kernel \cite{Monaghan_1985} as
+To generate images from a hydrodynamic simulation, we implement the following procedures (see Fig. \ref{fig:gen_img}): \begin{itemize} \item{}[STEP 1] We define a $1024^3$ grid in the simulation box and redistribute the dark matter particles to the nearest grid point or calculate the HI number density in each grid using the SPH kernel.
+The SKA-MID system noise dominates on a smaller scale than the size of this grid.
+We compute the SPH kernel following the cubic spline kernel \citep{Monaghan_1985} as

-where $h$ is the smoothing length for each particle and $r$ is the distance between the particle and the center of the cell.
-The amplitude $A$ is determined so that for every particle, the sum of $W_{\rm SPH}$ over all grid becomes unity.
-The HI number density $n_{\rm HI}$ in a grid whose center is located at $\mbf{x}_i$ is calculated by summing over all particles contributing to this grid,
+where $h$ is the smoothing length for each particle, and $r$ is the distance between the particle and the centre of the cell.
+The amplitude $A$ is determined so that the sum of $W_{\rm SPH}$ overall grid becomes unity for every particle.
+The HI number density $n_{\rm HI}$ in a grid whose centre is located at $\mbf{x}_i$ is calculated by summing over all particles contributing to this grid,

 where $n_{\mathrm{HI}, j}$ is the HI number density assigned to the $j$-th particle located at $\mbf{x}_j$.
 And then, we calculate the $\delta T_b$ by Eq.~(\ref{eq:dTb}).